Definition

 EU ENVI Committee Proposes CAP 2028–2034 Amendments on Pesticide and Fertiliser Conditionality

 The EU ENVI Committee has proposed tightening the link between 2028–2034 agricultural subsidies and strict compliance with pesticide, fertiliser, and water protection regulations.
-This development signals a shift toward mandatory digital record-keeping and performance-based environmental standards, increasing pressure on the agri-chemical supply chain to support farm-level compliance.
+This shift toward mandatory digital record-keeping and performance-based environmental standards increases pressure on the agri-chemical supply chain to support farm-level compliance and transparency.

 Commission Delegated Regulation (EU) 2026/149 Amending Delegated Regulation (EU) 2022/1172 (CAP IACS Quality Evaluation)

-EU Regulation 2026/149, applying from January 2026, consolidates CAP quality evaluations for parcel identification, geospatial applications, and area monitoring into a single annual assessment.
-This shift toward a unified, imagery-based monitoring system simplifies administrative compliance while increasing the precision of eligibility checks for sustainability-linked agricultural payments.
+The EU has consolidated Common Agricultural Policy quality evaluations for parcel identification and area monitoring into a single annual assessment effective January 2026.
+This shift toward unified, imagery-based monitoring streamlines administrative compliance while enforcing stricter, data-driven verification for sustainability-linked agricultural subsidies.

 Commission Delegated Regulation (EU) 2026/129 Amending CAP Paying Agency Performance Reporting Rules